So you’ve built a sales pipeline. How will you manage the sales pipeline?

 Similarly, a sales funnel is a means to empower your salespeople and sales leaders to increase the conversion rate of the leads.
 Your salespeople should approach the end-to-end selling effort in a planned manner in order to achieve this outcome.

-Here are the five stages of a sales pipeline and how your people can manage them, especially in an environment as complex as a B2B sale.
+Here are the five stages of your pipeline and how your people can manage them, especially in an environment as complex as a B2B sale.

 Stage 1: Opportunity Assessment